 If I remember correctly, that went pretty fast – half a year or so.
-Sven and Mats Karlsson recorded all the guitars, Paul did the engine and Wizoo – in collaboration with Steinberg – took care of product design and product management and put it all together.
+Sven and Mats Karlsson recorded all the guitars while Paul did the engine.
+Wizoo – in collaboration with Steinberg – took care of product design and product management and put it all together.
 We launched Virtual Guitarist 1 at Musikmesse in April 2002.

-Sven eventually decided to do his own Virtual Instruments so I kept the Virtual Guitarist brand and he got to do very successful and typical Sven products like Groove Agent and Broomstick Bass.
+Sven eventually decided to do his own Virtual Instruments.
+I kept the Virtual Guitarist brand and he got to do very successful and typical Sven products like Groove Agent and Broomstick Bass.
 Later, he went back to his career as a professional musician.
 We’re still in touch every now and then.
 Paul joined Wizoo in 2003 and has been with me and now the Virtual Guitarist team to this day.
-He is the brain behind many instruments we did with Steinberg (Hypersonic, Virtual Guitarist 2, Virtual Bassist a.s.o.), later Digidesign (Xpand, Strike, Velvet, Structure), and now UJAM and our new Virtual Guitarist series.
+He is the brain behind many instruments we did with Steinberg (Hypersonic, Virtual Guitarist 2, Virtual Bassist a.s.o.) and later Digidesign (Xpand, Strike, Velvet, Structure).
+Up until now with UJAM and our new Virtual Guitarist series.

 The Rebirth of Virtual Guitarist

-We kind of stealth-launched the new Virtual Guitarist by releasing it under the Propellerhead name, as Rack Extensions, in collaboration with our swedish friends.
+We kind of stealth-launched the new Virtual Guitarist by releasing it under the Propellerhead name, as Rack Extensions.
 We were all just a little sceptical about how a mainly electronic-music-oriented userbase would pick up on it, but even there it became a success.
 UJAM had always retained the right to any non-RE versions so we set out to extend the franchise and bring it back to the VST/AU/AAX world.